University Academic Calendar

 Non degree seeking students and students seeking to audit a course

 Some academic programs at UTHSC permit students to register for one or more courses as a non- degree seeking student with the permission of the course instructor.
 Similarly, a student may be permitted to audit a course with permission.
 Such options are often limited, however, and fees may apply.
+Students must complete the application for Non-Degree students and submit to the Office of Admissions.

 A student who has been formally dismissed from his/her academic program must be reported to the National Clearinghouse, the entity responsible for monitoring eligibility of students for federal student aid.
 The university will file this report after the College Appeal process has concluded and will record the dismissal from the date of last attendance.
 Students may appeal an academic dismissal at higher levels, but he/she will no longer be eligible for enrollment or financial assistance, until and unless the dismissal is overturned.
 If a reversal occurs, the student may reapply for financial aid, but he/she is not guaranteed retroactive financial assistance for the period when he or she was ineligible for aid.
-For more information on dismissal, see the Satisfactory Academic Progress policy.
+For more information on dismissal, see the Satisfactory Academic Progress policy and the Academic Standing Policy

 Certification of Enrollment

 The Office of the Registrar certifies student enrollment for VA benefits, Social Security benefits, loan deferments, insurance, board applications, etc. through the National Student Clearinghouse.
-The BANNER information system will communicate with the National Student Clearinghouse and students may contact the clearinghouse at www.studentclearinghouse.org.
+The Banner information system will communicate with the National Student Clearinghouse and students may contact the clearinghouse at www.studentclearinghouse.org.

 A valid UTHSC student I.D. or driver’s license is required to view your records.